dalenewman/Transformalize/README.md

 </relationships>
 ```

-If you're following along but and want to check your progress you can use this [arrangement](./Files/NorthWindEntitiesRelated.xml).
+If you're following along and want to check your progress
+you can use this [arrangement](./Files/NorthWindEntitiesRelated.xml).

 Now when you initialize and run Transformalize, there's a lot going on: